 Newly renovated, Bananarama Cottage features an ocean view, large, screened-in lanai with dining table and loveseat, King bed, Jacuzzi whirlpool tub, and a large, outdoor shower.
 Its design is inspired by its location on a boutique banana farm featuring 100 different varieties of bananas–great for Foodies.
 Perfect for 1-2 adults.
 Enjoy the entire house all to yourself.
 Cottage and property are not shared with other units.
-Close to current lava flow!
-View the lava plumes and at night the eruptions makes the sky glow red in the northeast.
-As of July, 2018, lava can only be seen by taking a helicopter or lava boat tour out of Hilo.
+Best views of recent lava can only be seen by taking a helicopter or lava boat tour out of Hilo.
 Book well ahead of time to guarantee a seat!

 Set in a small neighborhood 1/3 mile (5 minute walk) from the gorgeous ocean-front park and cliffs, and 1 mile from Kehena black sand beach.